OneScripter/WmiExec/README.md

 Twitter
 https://twitter.com/OneScripter

-Do even more cool stuff like create web GUIs for your PowerShell scripts that leverage RBC, using System Frontier. https://systemfrontier.com/powershell
+Do even more cool stuff like create web GUIs for your PowerShell scripts that leverage RBAC, using System Frontier. https://systemfrontier.com/powershell